HasanYahya101/Pacman_SFML/README.md

 ### Compilation Instructions:

 You can use the __*Makefile*__ given below for compilation of code.
 Make sure to change the `SFML_INCLUDE` and `SFML_LIB` variables according to the path where you have installed SFML.
-To compile the code, run `make` command in the terminal.
+To compile the code, run the `make all` command in the terminal.
 This will compile the code and create an executable file named "main".
 To remove the object files and executable, run `make clean` command.

 ```
 SFML_INCLUDE = "C:\SFML-2.5.1_(VS_Code)\include" // or add your own path